 However, a key element which still remains to be explored is the extent to which individuals desist for the same or different reasons according to their age, length of criminal career or the nature of their previous offending career.
 This issue is analogous to age-period-cohort studies (Grasso 2016), whereby the analyses seek to disentangle the role of age, birth cohort and temporal effects.
 In the case of variations in accounts of desistance by age, the data needed require that respondents of different age groups are interviewed at the same time.
 This enables the analyst to assess the extent to which younger people may desist for a different set of reasons than older people desisting at the same time, yet in the same social context prevalent at that time.
 However, many quantitative samples of criminal careers are based on cohorts of people from the same school year, meaning that whilst variations in age are available for longitudinal analyses, it is impossible to assess if variations in reasons for desistance exist for different age groups.
 Some studies (F-Dufour and Brassard, 2016, Burnett, 1992) have suggested that there may be different styles of desistance and routes away from crime.
 However, these are small-scale studies (F-Dufour and Brassard had a sample of 29 with no follow-up, for example).
 As such the extent to which desistance varies by age, length of offending career or characteristics of that career represents a serious gap in our knowledge base.
 If it is the case the individuals cease offending for different reasons according to their age, or the nature or length of their criminal career, then theories of desistance need to become more attuned to variations in age and the causes of desistance.
-Similarly, if there are different reasons for desistance from crime according to, for example, the sorts of offending careers which individuals have committed, then as well as theories needing to be adapted, criminal justice system-based interventions aimed at encouraging desistance could be modified to draw upon these insights.
+Similarly, if there are different reasons for desisting from crime according to, for example, the sorts of offending careers which individuals have committed, then as well as theories needing to be adapted, criminal justice system-based interventions aimed at encouraging desistance could be modified to draw upon these insights.
 Whilst the research which we describe herein may sound like a marginal topic in the study of desistance, it is in fact of crucial importance that these matters are addressed.

-In this paper we examine these issues using data from a study of desistance conducted in England employing repeated interviews with those who were recruited into the study as they started a probation order and were at that point aged 17 to 35.
+In this paper we examine these issues using data from a study of desistance conducted in England employing repeated interviews with those who were recruited into the study as they started a probation order and were at that point aged 17 to 35 (Farrall, 2002/2022).
 We therefore have a cohort which initially had a considerable age range, but which was also then followed for some 13 years.
 Our paper proceeds by outlining the study itself, before then describing the dependent and independent variables.
 We then report on the data analyses before concluding what the analyses mean for both substantive research into desistance from crime and theoretical efforts in this arena.

 Study Description